Chapter 10 : Equals and Opposites

 “You should say nothing until you’re certain that it is a story that must be told.”

-A hand circled Rose’s wrist.
+A hand circled Rose’s wrist, firm and warm.

 “It must.”
 Miss Zabini’s voice lowered.
 “But not yet.
 I am... fatigued.”